 5. Zugspitze, Germany

 Colloquially referred to as the top of Germany, Zugspitze also means mountain peak in German.
 This high point in Germany has remained a favourite for all skiers.
 Zugspitze hosted the Winter Olympics in 1936 to prove it.
-Rising to 2900 metres, it offers a 360 panoramic view of the area around it and 20 kms of slopes with 10 lifts.
+Rising to 2900 metres, it offers a 360 panoramic view of the area and 20 km of slopes with ten lifts.

 From the high points of the Zugspitze, you can see the unfolding of the Garmisch-Partenkirchen and the range of 400 mountains around it.
 It is a view to behold, especially from the AlpspiX viewing platform.